pbalm/CleaningDataProject/CodeBook.md

-Code Book for the Getting And Cleaning Data
+Code Book for the Getting And Cleaning Data course project
 ===================

 This is the Code Book for the course project for Getting And Cleaning Data.